 It is most efficient to schedule all appointments online (see link above).
 However, if you are techno-challenged or otherwise prefer, you may also call us or send a request through the Elation Passport Patient Portal.

 As such (for in-office visits), please arrive with plenty of lead time to be able to be checked in and begin your visit at the appointed time.
 We recommend arriving 10-15 minutes early if you are an established patient, and 25-30 minutes early if you are a new patient.
 If you arrive late, if there is still an adequate amount of time left in your appointment slot, you may still see the provider up until the end of the block (also see our Late Policy below).
-In emergencies, visits that go longer than scheduled will be charged in 5-minute increments ($2.50 for members, $25 for à la carte).
+In emergencies, visits that go longer than scheduled will be charged in 5-minute increments ($2.50 for gold members, $12.50 for silver members, and $25 for one-time visits).
 Phone calls may need to be made later to wrap up unfinished business, and they will be charged in the same way.

 Remember that the practice of medicine (especially Family Medicine, which deals with the whole body, mind and soul) can be very unpredictable, and not all problems are equal (e.g., the evaluation of chest pain takes a lot longer than that of a skin lesion); therefore, there can be no guarantees as to how much will be accomplished in a particular visit.
 How much time you wish to reserve should be based on your past experience or the level of complication of the problem(s) needing to be addressed.
-See the Pricing page, under PHYSICIAN AND PA SERVICES, for examples that will help you estimate how much time you may desire to reserve.
+See the Book Appt. page for examples that will help you estimate how much time you may desire to reserve.